 So, God says because He’s a God of love and grace and mercy, He’s also a God of wrath and anger.
 So, the vessels that hardened themselves against the will of God, God says these will be the vessels of dishonor, and those individuals who choose to yield themselves unto the hand of God, God’s going to shape and mold them into vessels of honor.

-So you see there’s no problem in the book of Romans in chapter nine.
-Sure He is the potter and I am the clay but how He worked with the clay depended upon the will.
+So, you see there’s no problem in the book of Romans in chapter 9.
+Sure, He is the potter and I am the clay but how He worked with the clay depends upon the will of man’s response.
 Will you submit yourself to the Lord?
 As a child of God, we should, and so God is going to deal with us.

-Look at the top of the page there.
 Yes, God is the potter.
 We are the clay.
 God had the right to do with the clay whatever He desired.
 God had chosen before the foundation of the world to take vessels of wrath to show or demonstrate His wrath or His dishonor upon.
-God has chosen before the foundation of the world to take vessels of mercy to show or demonstrate His grace upon.
+God has chosen before the foundation of the world to take vessels of mercy to show or demonstrate His blessings upon.
 God has allowed us to make the decision to be a vessel of honor or dishonor.
-If we yield ourselves to the Lord, we will be a vessel that God will use to display His grace upon, and if we choose to rebel against the will of God, He has chosen to use us as a vessel to display his wrath upon.
+If we yield ourselves to the Lord, we will be a vessel that God will use to display His blessings upon, and if we choose to rebel against the will of God, He has chosen to use us as a vessel to display his wrath upon.

 You are a child of God.
 Can you live any way you please?
 Absolutely, but there’s consequences.
 You can’t live as you please and get away with it.
 You will reap what you sow.
 Your Heavenly Father, who loves you so much, He’s going to beat the tar out of you and maybe take you home before your time.

-I’ve had a lot of people over the years.
-They know they’re going to Heaven, but they think they’ll just play a little and have a little folly while they can.
+I’ve seen many people over the years, make wrong decisions.
+They know they’re going to Heaven, but they think they’ll just have a little folly while they can.
 Play the fool while they can.
 Buddy, there is a price to pay, and you cannot escape.
-God don’t deal, and He will chasten, and maybe even take you home before your time.
+God will chasten, and maybe even take you home before your time.
 So look there now in John 5:39.
 This verse says, “Search the scriptures;” Jesus says this to these Pharisees, “for in them ye think ye have eternal life: and they are they which testify of Me.”
 You will not come to Me that you might have life.

 So why do they say what they’re saying?
 They’re blind of the simple truths of what God’s word has to say.
-See, when you begin to have one lie, then that lie leads to another lie, leads to another lie, see they’re using human philosophy or psychology but not the Word of God.
+See, when you begin to believe one lie, then that lie leads to another lie, and that leads to another lie.
+See, they’re using human philosophy or psychology but not the Word of God.
 It’s against man’s human nature to think, “You can’t tell me it’s free.
 That’s too easy!
 You got to do something.
-It can’t be just, you just believe it go to Heaven.”
+It can’t be just believe and go to Heaven.”

 What if God in Heaven says only believe?
 There’s got to be more.
+Then how much more of whatever the more is that you must do to be sure?
 No, no, no, no. That’s the human part of you that says, “I don’t agree with God.”
 So, you’re going to make your own way.
 So, you make up religions and add to it.
-Yeah, you can believe, but you, but, but, you don’t live it, and they don’t get it.
+Yeah, you can believe, but you, but, but, then they butt it all over the place.
+They don’t get it.

-Now, look there at the next statement.
 The error: God’s grace is irresistible; therefore, all those that God has chosen to save will have no choice but to respond because His grace is irresistible.
-That’s why once God gives you the faith you can’t resist it; therefore, if you really get it, then persevering in the faith is automatic, and if you don’t persevere and it’s automatic, the next time you really didn’t have it and you really can have the faith and God really didn’t choose you.
+That’s why once God gives you the faith you can’t resist it; therefore, if you really get it, then persevering in the faith is automatic, and if you don’t persevere and it’s automatic, it just proves you really didn’t have it and you really didn’t have the faith and God really didn’t choose you.
 Wasn’t that a bucket of bolts?